 Certificates for poultry products that require certification pertaining to Newcastle disease should refer to “velogenic Newcastle disease” and not exotic Newcastle disease.

-*ALERT* Important information regarding trade bans and other restrictions - July 2015 (pdf 10kb)
+*ALERT* Important information regarding trade bans and other restrictions - December 2020 (pdf 151kb)

-Animal feeds and food: Additives, Complements and Supplements for Animal Feeding - August 2016 (pdf 36kb)
+Animal feeds and food: Additives, Complements and Supplements for Animal Feeding - November 2019 (pdf 182kb)

 Animal feeds and food: Animal fats for animal feeding or industrial uses - November 2014 (pdf 16kb)